 When prescribing atypical antipsychotics to children and adolescents, the benefits of treatment must be weighed against the potential harms of side effects.
 Atypical antipsychotics can increase the risk for weight gain and type 2 diabetes, heart problems, increased prolactin levels, sedation, and movement disorders (extrapyramidal side effects).
 Doctors need to carefully monitor pediatric patients for potential development of any of these side effects.

 Psychotherapy is also an important addition to drug treatment.
 Therapy that includes the entire family is important.
-Electroconvulsive therapy (ECT) may benefit adolescents who have not been helped by medication.
+ECT may benefit adolescents who have not been helped by medication.

 Administration of Lithium

-Lithium may take several weeks to become fully effective, so patients should not expect an immediate response during an acute episode.
+Lithium may take several weeks to become fully effective, so people should not expect an immediate response during an acute episode.